nftpixels/NFTEZ/README.md

 # NFTEZ
-A demo for using the ChainSafe AllErc721/1155 functions
+Import NFT Data from any blockchain using the ChainSafe Web3Unity SDK

 ## WHAT IS THIS?
 This is a simple demo setup for using the AllErc721/1155 functions for the ChainSafe Web3Unity SDK.